Sandakerveien 130 (map)

-“Global Health Unpacked” is a new seminar series that aims to foster critical discussions on the politics of global health, with insights from social sciences and humanities.
+“Global Health Unpacked” is a seminar series that aims to foster critical discussions on the politics of global health, with insights from social sciences and humanities.
 Invited guest speakers from different countries will bring an original perspective to the debates we have in Norway.
-“Global Health Unpacked” is jointly organized by the research group Power and Politics in Global Health, Centre for Development and the Environment and the UiO Centre for Global Health.
+“Global Health Unpacked” is jointly organized by the research group the Politics of Global Health, Centre for Development and the Environment and the UiO Centre for Global Health.

 Professor Anne-Emanuelle Birn’s research explores the history, politics, and political economy of international/global health.The talk will examine the planning and repercussions of WHO's International Conference on Primary Health Care in 1978, Alma-Ata in the context of Soviet political and health developments, drawing from Soviet and Kazakh sources, including oral history interviews with several key protagonists.